yige-hu/MemoryLeakAnalysis/README.md

 CS380c final project:

 Memory leak analysis by contradiction.
-It is a backward dataflow analysis to detect potential memory leakage on heap cells, implemented using LLVM.
+It is an intra-procedural backward dataflow analysis to detect potential memory leakage on heap cells, implemented using LLVM.

 References:
 ----

 [Memory leak analysis by contradiction](http://dl.acm.org/citation.cfm?id=2090908)
 In Proceedings of the 13th international conference on Static Analysis (SAS'06), 2006.

+The paper describes a backward dataflow analysis for both intra- and inter-procedual analysis.
+Due to the time constraint, only the intra-procedual analysis is implemented in this work.

 Program catalog: